emc211/wp/rlwrap/README.md

 You need a more comprehesive search.

 ### Solution
-You can search through all your q history by first hitting CTRL-R then typing what you're searching for.
+You can search through all your q history by first hitting CTRL-r then typing what you're searching for.

 ```
 q)cmdIRan:1+1